 The Science Behind The Movement

-Recent work by Harvard Statistics PhD candidate Jameson Quinn models Voter Satisfaction Efficiency - a percentage of how well a voting method performs between selecting the ideal representative candidate versus a random candidate from the field.
+Recent work by Harvard Statistics PhD Jameson Quinn models Voter Satisfaction Efficiency - a percentage of how well a voting method performs between selecting the ideal representative candidate versus a random candidate from the field.
 This study is the first to compare STAR Voting (labeled SRV below) with other systems:

 STAR Voting performs at the head of the pack across a wide range of scenarios, and with both honest and strategic voters.
 In fact, as the chart below shows, STAR's VSE with a 0-5 rating scale outperforms Score Voting with a 0-10 scale, and in its very worst case performs about the same as Instant Runoff Voting's best case VSE scenario: